 Click here for how to REPORT SAFETY CONCERNS

+LPS promotes a Restorative Justice approach when possible to resolve conflict and address specific discipline issues.
 Restorative Justice (also known as Restorative Practices) is a philosophy in which problems are viewed as learning opportunities.
-Emphasis is placed on building the capacity of students (and teachers) to respond to wrongdoing and conflict in a positive manner by focusing on the problem rather than the person.
+Emphasis is placed on building the capacity of students (and educators) to respond to wrongdoing and conflict in a positive manner by focusing on the problem rather than the person.
 This change in focus ensures the dignity of each person is respected.
 A restorative approach to conflict or wrongdoing consists of three key questions:

 1. What happened?